MarinaShmovganets/lighthouse/docs/readme.md

 - Run `chrome-debug`
 - navigate to and log in to your site
-- in a separate terminal tab `lighthouse http://mysite.com`
+- in a separate terminal tab `lighthouse http://mysite.com --port port-number` with the debugging port number your Chrome instance is running on

 ## Testing on a mobile device